web-platform-dx/web-features/feature-group-definitions/README.md

 At inception, it consists of this README file only, but it should soon contain data and tools.
 See [ddbeck/common-web-feature-mockup](https://github.com/ddbeck/common-web-feature-mockup/) for more information.

 ## What is a web platform feature?

+To identify, group, and report on the availability of web platform features, it might be nice to have a working defintion of a web platform feature.
-For the purposes of this project, consider this defintion of a web platform feature:
+For the purposes of this project, consider this defintion:

 **A _feature_ (or _feature group_) is a logical subset of all the addressable behaviors and interfaces that the web platform, as mediated by browsers and related tools, exposes to web developers.**

+This definition is surely not authoritative, complete, or universally applicable (see [_Limitations of this definition_](#limitations-of-this-definition)).
-You could come up with many reasonable definitions for "web platform feature", so this definition is surely not authoritative.
+You could come up with many reasonable alternative definitions.
-But it might be useful for understanding the scope of this project.
+This definition focuses on things that are useful to this project, but potentially less useful to others.

-However, it's a mouthful.
+Also, it's a mouthful.
 Take a look at each piece:

 ### A logical subset